 Feedback occurs when information about a product or service can be used to influence similar occurrences in the future.
 It is information about a bad meal that will be the basis of the next meal not repeating what ever made it bad.
 Every time you make a sale, you have an opportunity to learn something either positive or negative from your customer.
 In fact, your overall reputation is the total summation of feedback.
 In many cases, especially online businesses such as eBay, feedback has become an essential part of what has made them successful.

 So feedback should be included as an important tool to improve performance as you grow.
 It will serve as a motivation for your employees.
 It can be an important tool in decision-making.
 Customer feedback can correct deficiencies and lead you to new products and services.
 Your decisions can be based on the marketplace and not on gut feelings, intuition or even pure judgment.
 New business opportunities will still need to be carefully screened.
-Here are three things to watch out for, from our Starting My Own Business course.
+Here are three things to watch out for, from our Starting a Business course.

 Some feedback is hard to come by.
 And each business has its own "best practices."
 For example, in the restaurant business the rule is "You're only as good as the last meal you served."
 But how is the restaurateur to know?
 The guest won't say because it would be an unpleasant experience.
 They just don't come back.
 And soon their friends don't come back.
 Word-of-mouth becomes a downward spiral and the owner doesn't have a clue why.
 The answer is feedback One method would be to watch the plats as they are returned to the kitchen.
 Or perhaps providing postage paid cards offering free desert for an honest appraisal.